-This Inbrief aims to guide you through the law on transfers of undertakings (TUPE) in the context of an insolvency, summarising the main employment considerations.
+This Inbrief covers the law on transfers of undertakings (TUPE) in the context of an insolvency, summarising the main employment considerations.
 TUPE's general thrust is to switch employees, their contracts and any claims from the seller to the buyer.
 This guide explains how this works and how legal risks can be mitigated.